tsackton/taelgar/Cosmology/Multiverse/Echo Realms/Feywild/Twilight's Grace.md

 ---
 headerVersion: 2023.11.20
+displayDefaults: {definitiveArticle: "" }
-tags: [place, status/check, status/unknown]
+tags: [place, status/draft, status/needswork/wip]
 partOf: Feywild
 typeOf: realm
 ---
-# The Twilight's Grace
+# Twilight's Grace
 >[!info]+ Information
-> A realm in the [[Feywild]], [[Echo Realms]]
+> A realm in the [[Feywild]], the [[Echo Realms]]

 The realm of [[Archfey Ethlenn]].
 A land of perpetual twilight, basking under a rising bright rising moon.

-%% Note: Name was under some debate but is likely to need to be canonical in my next session of Cleenseau; needs confirmation %%
+%% Note for Tim: Name was under some debate but is likely to need to be canonical in my next session of Cleenseau; needs confirmation

+Also unclear if description of bright rising moon is correct - is the moon also static in the fey wild

+%%